 - Most Writers Are Male: Pointed out and discussed in one installment of "Rutland Weekend Theatre".Theresa: We've had it up to here with your chauvinist, sexist philosophy...and we found some younger men.
-Janice:

-Well, it's written by a man.
-Theresa:
+Ronald: Well, it's written by a man.

-Oh, you'll never win that argument...
-Theresa:
+Jack: Oh, you'll never win that argument...

-Why not?
-Jack:
+Theresa: Why not?

 Jack: Because the writer's written what you just said.

 - Mundane Made Awesome: "Frontloader", a romantic-sounding swinging tune... about doing laundry.
-The tune is a parody of Stevie Wonder's Superstition, at the time a big chart hit.
+The tune is a parody of Stevie Wonder's "Superstition", at the time a big chart hit.

 - No Fourth Wall: Normally, considering the show is about a fictional television station.
 Oddly enough, even in the shows that aren't grounded in reality ("Rutland Five-O"), they still lean on the fourth wall.
 (Commenting on a Hurricane of Puns, dodging commercial breaks in the road...)